neelima0237/StudentAttendanceManagement/README.md

 # StudentAttendanceManagement
 Attendance Management System is a software developed for daily student attendance in schools, collages and institutes.
 If facilitates to access the attendance information of a particular student in a particular class.The information is sorted by the operators, which will be provided by the teacher for a particular class.
 This system will also help in evaluating attendance eligibility criteria of a student.
+Purpose:-The purpose of developing attendance managementsystem is to computerized the tradition way of takingattendance.
+Another purpose for developing this softwareis to generate the report automatically at the end of thesession or in the between of the session
+Scope:-The scope of the project is the system on which thesoftware is installed, i.e. the project is developed as adesktop application, and it will work for a particularinstitute.But later on the project can be modified tooperate it online.Attendance Management System